text-to-cards/text-to-cards/README.md

 # Memo-to-Trello

-Automagically turn your meeting memos into proper Trello cards.
+A power-up that automagically turns your meeting memos into proper Trello cards.